richmahn/en_tn/1co/08/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 8:6, which is a quotation from the Old Testament.

 Chapters 8-10 form a single unit, answering the question: "Is it acceptable to eat meat that has been sacrificed to an idol?"

 #### Special concepts in this chapter ####